MooersLab/EasyPyMOL/README.md

    ```py
     run roundview.py
    ```
 Please note that the "run" command just loads the script into PyMOL.
 It does not execute it.
-Now the roundview command is available by typing "roundview", and the on-line documentation is available by typing "roundview".
+Now the roundview() command is available by typing "roundview", and the on-line documentation is available by typing "roundview".

 2. load [`roundview.py`](./roundview.py) with the plugin manager (see plugin pulldown) in PyMOL

-3. copy [`roundview.py`](./roundview.py) to safe folder that will not be deleted when you delete PyMOL.
+3. copy [`roundview.py`](./roundview.py) to a safe folder that will not be deleted when you delete PyMOL.
 I use `~/Scripts/PyMOLScripts/`.
-Then load into PyMOL using method 1 or 2.
+Then load roundview() into PyMOL using method 1 or 2.

-4. create or edit the hidden file `.pymolrc` (`pymolrc.pml` and not hidden on Windows) text file in the home directory so that it includes the following lines so that roundview.py is always loaded upon startup.
+4. create or edit the hidden text file `.pymolrc` (named `pymolrc.pml` and not hidden on Windows) in the home directory so that it includes the following lines so that `roundview.py` is always loaded upon startup.
 This option also works without the first two lines.
    ```py
     import sys
     sys.path.append('/Path/To/roundview')